 Since launching in 2000, A. Smith & Co.
-Productions has become one of the largest production companies in America, creating over 3,000 hours of programming with budgets totaling well over a billion dollars.
+Productions has become one of the largest production companies in North America, creating over 3,000 hours of programming with budgets totaling well over a billion dollars.
 A. Smith & Co. has produced over 175 television shows for more than 45 networks and is well known for its high production standards across numerous genres.
 Outside its success in the domestic content marketplace, A. Smith & Co. has been very successful in exporting its programming internationally, with formats sold to well over 120 territories.
 In 2011, A. Smith & Co. joined forces with the Tinopolis Group to create a transatlantic television powerhouse, becoming the leading North American television production entity within the Tinopolis organization while gaining the ability to tap into the worldwide resources of the parent company.

-The company is not only responsible for kicking off the reality food competition genre in the United States, but is known for its other areas of reality programming – such as the groundbreaking home makeover series, Trading Spaces (TLC), the innovative sports series Pros vs. Joes (SPIKE), and the award-winning documentary series American Gangster (BET) and Unsung (TV One).
-A leader of the reality craze since its inception, A. Smith & Co. also created the landmark relationship show, Paradise Hotel (Fox), captured the nation’s attention with the wildly popular makeover series The Swan (Fox), and both created and produced the award winning I Survived a Japanese Game Show (ABC) as well as American Ninja Warrior (NBC, Esquire), which has been picked up for a seventh season.
+The company is not only responsible for kicking off the reality food competition genre in the United States, but is known for its other areas of reality programming – such as Kitchen Nightmares, which completed seven seasons; the groundbreaking home makeover series Trading Spaces (TLC), the innovative sports series Pros vs. Joes (Spike), the award-winning documentary series American Gangster (BET), and Unsung (TV One).
+A leader of the reality craze since its inception, A. Smith & Co. also created the landmark relationship show, Paradise Hotel (Fox); captured the nation’s attention with the wildly popular makeover series The Swan (Fox), and both created and produced the award winning I Survived a Japanese Game Show (ABC) as well as American Ninja Warrior (NBC, Esquire), which is currently in its eighth season.

-The company's library includes popular programming such as Kitchen Nightmares and Beat The Champions (FOX), Wizard Wars (Syfy) Celebrity Crime Files (TV One), America Unplugged (Sportsman Channel), UFC Countdown (Fox Sports 1), Full Throttle Saloon and Conspiracy Theory with Jesse Ventura (Tru TV), Save Our Business (TNT), Too Young To Marry?
+The company's library includes popular programming such as Kitchen Nightmares and Beat The Champions (FOX), Ellen’s Design Challenge and Container Homes (HGTV), Wizard Wars (Syfy) Celebrity Crime Files (TV One), America Unplugged (Sportsman Channel), UFC Countdown (Fox Sports 1), Full Throttle Saloon (Destination America, Tru TV), Conspiracy Theory with Jesse Ventura (Tru TV), Save Our Business (TNT), Too Young To Marry?
 (Oxygen), Joe Rogan Questions Everything (Syfy), Chainsaw Gang (CMT), Hollywood Housecalls with Cat Deeley (Style), The Choice (FOX), Pros vs. Joes (Spike), America's Worst Driver (Travel), Skating With Celebrities (FOX), Paradise Hotel (FOX), Celebrity Duets (FOX), I Survived A Japanese Game Show (ABC), Crash Course (ABC), Come Home Alive (History), You Gotta See This (FOX Sports), and Mad Mad House (SyFy).